Navid200/xDrip/docs/Nightscout/GoogleCloud.md

 ---

 If you already have a working Nightscout on Heroku, there is no rush to switch to this now yet.
 We are still testing and improving this.
-It's not finalized yet.
 But, we need you to test and provide feedback.
 This is how to do it:
 Set this up, and add the link to your xDrip Nightscout upload URL, separated by a space from your Heroku link.
 Now, xDrip will continue to upload to your Heroku.
 But, also upload to your Google Cloud Nightscout.